rawhex/hidiot.com/_docs/exploring_morse_code/a_watery_grave.md

 Fire up your Arduino editor, and create a new sketch.
 If you're not keen on typing there's a copy of the finished code in the Arduino IDE under File -> Examples -> HIDIOT Tutorials -> 5.
 Exploring Morse Code -> Hello.

 > Typing up the code will help you understand what's happening.
-If you start to feel frustrated, you can always can always switch to the examples and come back to your code later on.
+If you start to feel frustrated, you can always switch to the examples and come back to your code later on.

 Remember the rules for Morse code?